Home Wi-Fi Networks are in Edge Territory

 The guardDog.ai treatment is here and ready to be deployed.
 It will be working hard 24/7 for you to sniff out and expose the virus; it will log activities system-wide, it will quarantine them, and eliminate attacks from your now scrubbed, secured environment.

-guardDog comes in tall in the saddle with authority and visibility -armed teeth with automated cyber weaponry to jail the virus and cuff the villains trying to hurt us.- Our Family, Community, Country, and World.
+guardDog comes in tall in the saddle with authority and visibility -armed to the teeth with automated cyber weaponry to jail the virus and cuff the villains trying to hurt us.- Our Family, Community, Country, and World.
 All of this is done while we are snug in our beds, having our morning coffee, running errands, helping the kids with schoolwork, or writing orders for work.
 Relief is here and ready to go to work for you.

 guardDog.ai is the leading authority.
 The Leader of the Pack in stopping Cyber Crime in its tracks!